Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

     • How does the transformer architecture work ?

     • What features of transformers change the world of NLP by storm  ?

-    • How to implement it using PyTorch ?
+    • How does the transformer architecture learn long – range dependencies, capturing the relationship between words that are far apart in the input sentence?

 We already familiarized ourselves with the concept of self attention as implemented by the transformer attention mechanism for neural machine translation.
 We will now be shifting our focus to the details of the Transformer Architecture itself to discover how self attention can be implemented without relying on the use of recurrence and convolution.

-Question :- How does the transformer architecture learn long – range dependencies, capturing the relationship between words that are far apart in the input sentence?

 The transformer architecture uses several mechanisms to learn long – range dependencies and capture relationships between words that are far apart in the input sentence.